The Most Important Part of the Creative Life

 If you make art, your skills have never been in higher demand.
 There have never been more people willing to help you do your work and vying for your attention.
 There’s just one problem:

-Your work will be misrepresented, and you won’t be appreciated — in spite of being popular.
-At times like these, when the spotlight is on you, it’s important to remember the most important part of the creative life:
+Your work will be misrepresented.
+You still won’t be appreciated, in spite of your popularity.
+And at times like these, when the spotlight is on you, you must remember the most important part of a creative life:

-If God created the universe from chaos — if he spoke earth into existence amidst nothingness — then we have good reason to believe that having a little space to create is a good thing.
+If God created from chaos, if he spoke earth into existence amidst nothingness, then we have good reason to believe that having a little space in order create is a good thing.

-When I find my creativity flustered, I do the following:
+When I find my creativity flustered, here’s what I often do: